 Bonus$aver Account, Standard Chartered

-You will earn bonus interest on the first S$100,000 of your deposit balance if you meet the minimum card spend.
+You will earn bonus interest on the first $100,000 of your deposit balance if you meet the minimum card spend.

-By crediting a monthly take home salary of S$3,000 into your Bonus$aver account, you will earn a bonus interest rate of 1% p.a.
+By crediting a monthly take-home salary of S$3,000 into your Bonus$aver account, you will earn a bonus interest rate of 2.5% p.a.

-Realistic Interest Rate: If you spend a minimum of $500 on your Bonus$saver card, credit your monthly salary (minimum $3,000) and make three eligible bill payments each month, you will earn a basic interest of 2.13%.
-This makes it higher than the OCBC 360 and the BOC SmartSaver, but lower than the UOB One Account.
+Realistic Interest Rate: If you spend a minimum of $500 on your Bonus$aver card, credit your monthly salary (minimum $3,000), and make three eligible bill payments each month, you will earn a basic interest of 4.13%.
+However, if you are able to spend $2,000 per month on your Bonus$saver card, your interest rate will increase to 4.88% p.a.

 Who Should Apply: The main thing for the Bonus$Saver account is that your salary credit needs to be a minimum of $3,000 per month.
-If you are able to attain this, the Bonus$aver account offers an attractive interest rate.
+You can apply here if you wish to enjoy attractive perks.

 DBS Multiplier Account, DBS

-The DBS Multiplier account works in a different way compared to the other savings accounts mentioned in this article.
+The DBS Multiplier account could be considered one of the best savings accounts but it works in a different way compared to the other savings accounts that have been mentioned in this article.

-However, unlike the other savings account, you must make a salary credit and complete at least one other requirement first.
+To earn the interest, you can either make an income credit (salary and/or dividends) or an SGFinDex update and complete at least one other requirement first.
 Otherwise, you do not receive any bonus interest.

 – Credit card spend with DBS/POSB